cabrerahector/wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==
+= 2.3.1 =
+* Fixed bug caused by the sorter function when there are multiple instances of the widget.
+* Added check for new options in the get_popular_posts function.
+* Added plugin version check to handle upgrades.
+* Fixed bug preventing some site from fetching images from subdomains or external sites.
+* Fixed bug that prevented excluding more than one category using the Category filter.

 = 2.3.0 =
 * Merged all pages into Settings/Wordpress Popular Posts.
 * Added new options to the Wordpress Popular Posts Stats dashboard.